The Play’s The Thing

 “No, not mandatory,” I said, and he relaxed.
 “You do have to join some non-academic activity, and they’d like it if you’d join two.
 They want us to be well-rounded; that’s important here.
 Learning how to behave as a gentleman; having knowledge of many things.
 I’m not athletic, either.
 I do like the theater, however, and had a class in that last year and got involved in the plays they put on.
 They mount two a year.
 The Theater Arts program here is nationally ranked.
 Big-time directors come to evaluate some of our actors and technicians.
 Even though classes are taught about all phases of the theater, they don’t consider that to be in the academic rota.”

 His eyes lit up.
 When I’d sprawled into my corner, I’d set one pillow behind me and my second one rather casually over my lap.
-I was very happy to have it there; seeing those eyes, seeing his joy at what I’d just said, I had great need for that pillow.
+I was very happy to have it there; seeing those eyes, seeing his joy at what I’d just said, that pillow was very necessary.
 When his eyes gleamed and he grinned, I laid a hand on my lap pillow, just to keep it down, you know?
-I had a great need for that pillow.
+I very much needed that pillow.

 “I love acting, being in plays,” he said.
 “I’ve done some of that.
 My mom got me involved with some community-theater groups.
 It was just to get me out of the house, but I loved it.
 I got to be someone else, and if the role was sexy at all, I got to have fun experiencing being sexy in a safe environment.
 That’s much different from the real thing.”